MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/message-center.md

 4. Click **Save** to keep your changes.

-#### Set your Message center preferences using the old admin center
+#### Use the old admin center to set your Message center preferences

 1. Select **Edit Message center preferences** at the top of Message center.